evannetwork/evannetwork.github.io/docs/2000_how_it_works/2200_services/2240_verification_management.md

 In the evan.network users should be able to ensure that the account with which they conclude a smart contract, for example, also belongs to the respective network partner with whom they want to do business.

 This function is provided by the Verification Service.
-In general, different proofs of identity, so-called verification s, can be assigned to an account.
+In general, different proofs of identity, so-called verifications, can be assigned to an account.

 ## Establishing trust relationships